 Thyra pouted, even sticking out her lower lip for effect.

 “You’re just no fun, you know.
 I thought the half-Fae ballsy enough to lay waste to the Demon King would be more interesting,” she said, leaning forward and putting her chin in her hand.
 I could see the expectant look in her eyes, as she hoped her words would provoke a reaction.
 They did, but none I would let her see.

 I could tell by her words she was a juvenile when it came to her race, and thought she was hot stuff coming to visit me.
 I was like a bogeyman to young demons.
-Which was silly—I hadn’t killed any demons before, or since, the King; and all this happened a couple hundred years ago, give or take.
+Which was silly—I hadn’t killed any demons before, or since, the King; and all this happened a couple hundred years ago, give or take a decade.

 “If you’ve come here to hash out grievances that are older than you, then I really am leaving.
 If you have actual business, state it.”

 I leveled my gaze at her, and kept my face unsmiling.
 Her pout deepened for a moment and then vanished into a smile that said, ‘geez, I was just kidding’.
 Mentally shaking my head, I wondered who they were breeding down there to get demons like this.

 “Fine, down to brass tacks then.
 I want you to find Thor’s leather jacket and bring it to me.
 I have a buyer lined up and ready for the purchase.
 It disappeared a few days ago, and I’d like to get it before Thor finds it again.
 I’ve heard you are, at times, willing to…creatively acquire objects.”